Audio and video settings

 To enable this feature:

-button in the bottom right corner of the camera video:
+Click the button in the bottom right corner of the camera image:

-Mark the area to be recognized by placing the frame points in the selected positions.
-In this window, you can also rotate (
+Select the recognition area by positioning the frame points in the required places.
+In this same window, you can rotate () or mirror () the transmitted image:

-In this window, there is also the checkbox Remove people from the image.
-If this box is checked, the neural network will automatically remove all people from the frame.
+In the same window, you will find the checkbox .
+When this feature is enabled, the neural network will automatically remove all people from the frame.

-To complete the configuration of the recognition area, click the Confirm button.
+To complete the configuration of the recognition area, click the button.

-If necessary, you can change the settings of the selected recognition area by clicking which will open the context menu:
+If necessary, you can adjust the settings of the specified recognition area by clicking on , which will bring up the context menu:

 TrueConf provides background blurring feature.
-It is available for any computer that meets the general system requirements and can be used for both one-on-one video calls and group video conferences.
+It is available for any computer that meets the general and can be used for both one-on-one video calls and group video conferences.

 The blurred background feature can be useful in a slew of situations, e.g., if you need to focus on the task at hand during meetings.
 Even if you don't work remotely, office distractions can be a problem.